 Further, if you've got an older version of Microsoft Money you want to convert data from, you can follow instructions provided at the http://quicken.intuit.com website for migrating the data.
-To get to the actual page of instructions for how you do this, use Bing or Google and enter Intuit. com Importing Your Microsoft Money File into Quicken as your search term.
-The instructions, just so you know, require you to download a free trial version of the Microsoft Money 2008 software so you can upgrade your really old Microsoft Money data file to the nearly as old Money 2008 data file format and then direct you to import that data file into Quicken.
+To get to the actual page of instructions for how you do this, use Bing or Google and enter Intuit.com Importing Your Microsoft Money File into Quicken as your search term.
+The instructions, just so you know, require you to download the Microsoft Money Plus Sunset software so you can upgrade your really old Microsoft Money data file to the nearly-as-old Money 2008 data file format - and then direct you to import that data file into Quicken.
 The bottom line?
 Theoretically, you can move old Microsoft Money data files to Quicken.

 Practically, however, moving financial information from Quicken to Money or vice versa doesn't seem to work all that well.
 Transactions seem to get lost.
 Account balances get messed up.
 People ruin their lives.
 Well, maybe that last comment is a slight exaggeration.
-But, no kidding: Migrating is problematic.
-If you do want to move from one program to another, I suggest making sure that you have a really good reason for doing so and that you allow yourself enough time to track down and correct any errors.
+But aside from that, no kidding: Migrating is problematic.
+If you do want to move from one program to another, I suggest making sure that you have a really good reason for doing so - and that you allow yourself enough time to track down and correct any errors that might creep in along the way.